 Originally from San Francisco, Ted moved to Boston in 2010 to attend the Boston University School of Law.
 Ultimately uninspired by a prospective legal career, Ted turned to restaurants, as he had done in the past, this time with the goal to one day open his own.

 In his role as General Manager, Ted enjoys improving efficiency of operations, mentoring the B&G staff, and loves imparting his passion for providing delicious food and warm hospitality to each guest.
-Outside of work, you’ll find Ted with his dog Cleo, or travelling to eat, cook, and learn.
-He and Chef de Cuisine, Jon Awerman recently traveled together to Japan then taught a class at sister property, Stir, based on their experience!
+Outside of work, you’ll find Ted with his dog Cleo, or traveling to eat, cook, and learn.
+He and Chef de Cuisine, Jon Awerman traveled together in 2016 to Japan, then taught a class at sister property, Stir, based on their experience!